Chronos-Vault/chronos-vault-contracts/FORMAL_VERIFICATION_STATUS.md

 **We Show Our Work:**
 - ✅ All theorem statements public (GitHub)
 - ✅ All proofs public (open-source)
-- ✅ All sorry statements documented (this report)
+- ✅ All  statements documented (this report)
 - ✅ Completion timeline transparent (roadmap)

 **Honest Branding:**